Doug Risebrough: Playing history

 Risebrough was born in Guelph, Ontario, and was the Montreal Canadiens’ first pick (7th overall) in the 1974 NHL amateur draft.
 In eight seasons with the Canadiens, Risebrough helped Montreal capture four consecutive Stanley Cup titles (1976 through 1979).
 He was traded to the Calgary Flames on September 11, 1982, and spent the next five years with the Flames.
 During his tenure with Calgary, Risebrough skated as the Flames co-captain then tri-captain for four seasons, with both Lanny McDonald and Jim Peplinski.
 In 1986, as a Tri-Captain, Doug Risebrough led the Flames to his fifth Stanley Cup Finals as a player.
-They eventually lost to the Montreal Canadiens.
+They eventually lost to his former team, the Canadiens, in five games.

 Throughout his career, Risebrough was an agitator, often assigned to pester the opponents' top players.
 In one famous chapter of the Battle of Alberta, Risebrough, while playing with the Flames fought with Marty McSorley.
 Risebrough lost the fight, but ended up with McSorley's jersey, which he shredded with his skates.

 In 740 career NHL games, Risebrough totaled 185 goals and 471 points.
 He added 21 goals and 37 assists in 124 Stanley Cup playoff contests.
 He also held a total of 1542 penalty minutes during the regular season, and an additional 238 in the playoffs.
 During his 13-year career, teams on which Risebrough played recorded a .660 regular season winning percentage (607–274–159).